kizzhang/kizzhang/README.md

 **Physicist turned AI founder — building companies to fund curiosity.**

 Mathematician at heart.
 I studied active matter, molecular knots, and AI for science.
-Today, I'm building [POPWIZ](https://popwiz.ai) and other AI products at the intersection of intelligence, creativity, and commerce.
+Now building [POPWIZ](https://popwiz.ai) and others.

 I don't see entrepreneurship and fundamental science as separate paths.
 Short game is to build capitals.
 Long game is to found a research institute, bringing close smart individuals to push the frontier of science.